andrew/ultimate-awesome/README.md

 - [awesome-edge-computing](https://github.com/bitoceango/awesome-edge-computing) - Awesome-edge-computing，边缘计算各种资料汇总，相关技术资料汇总.
 - [awesome-germany](https://github.com/bundestag/awesome-germany) - Fiscal financed public projects and or relevant for the citizen.
 - [awesome-makerdao](https://github.com/burningtree/awesome-makerdao) - A curated list of awesome MakerDAO resources.
+- [awesome-mcu](https://github.com/cla7aye15I4nd/awesome-mcu) - Some learning materials, notes and scripts about the programming and security of microcontroller.
 - [awesome-jsx](https://github.com/composite/awesome-jsx) - ⚡ A curated list of awesome JSX ecosystem and resources.
 - [awesome-text-interpretability](https://github.com/copenlu/awesome-text-interpretability) - A repo to keep all resources about interpretability in NLP organised and up to date.
 - [fucking-public-apis](https://github.com/Correia-jpv/fucking-public-apis) - A collective list of free APIs.
 With repository stars⭐ and forks🍴.